 TradingView combines charting, screening, and backtesting into an innovative technical analysis trading platform.
 TradingView’s cloud-based software covers Stocks, Forex and Cryptocurrency & Bonds for nearly every exchange on the planet.
-With a huge active social community TradingView is a complete solution for traders globally
+With a 10 million active social community, TradingView is a complete solution for traders globally.

 - 1st Class Screening & Chart Analysis

 - The Best Usability & Setup

 - Not the Best for Value or Dividend Investors